Ibrahim Njoya: Rule

 Njoya set up schools in which the Bamun children extended their knowledge of their mother tongue, learned the Bamun script introduced by Njoya, and also passed on basic knowledge of the German language.

 Col. Gorges noted in 1914 that he held court or durbar daily outside the gatehouse for the dispensing of justice and receipt of tribute, and that all his people had access to him.
-There was a very well-defined code of court etiquette observed:"Any courtier wishing to speak to him assumes a cringing attitude, removes his skull-cap, clasps his hands and, taking a chukker round behind the presence, finally arrives at the royal elbow.
-Here he averts his head and makes his request in a hoarse whisper.
-When the king coughs or clears his throat everyone present softly claps his hands."
+There was a very well-defined code of court etiquette observed:

-According to historian Stephanie Michel the relationship between the Bamum and the Germans is complex and does not neatly fit into a simplistic Afrika-Europe, metropolis-periphery dichotomy.
+According to historian Stephanie Michel the relationship between the Bamum and the Germans is complex and does not neatly fit into a simplistic Africa-Europe, metropolis-periphery dichotomy.
 Njoya was not a subordinate in his dealings with the Germans.
 According to History and Customs of the Bamum:

-"The Germans did good to him Njoya.
-They leave him all the power to govern all the country of Bamum.
-As long as he governed the country, there was no disorder either among the whites or among the Bamum."

 The maintenance Bamum political autonomy and independence was a quintessential element of the dealings between Njoya and the Germans.
 Njoya did this by using poses, symbols, and styles that he had come to know in the contact zone and that he had applied to his Bamum regalia.
 Here all of the highest symbols reserved by whites were taken over by Afrikans.
-This represented an insecurity in the colonial objectives of the germans.
+This represented an insecurity in the colonial objectives of the Germans.
 The usage of military uniforms by Africans was a common practice that can also be seen among the Herero of Namibia and the Beni Ngoma of Tanzania.

-Though the Germans were at the center of Njoya’s diplomatic and political efforts from 1904-1909, Before and after he oriented himself towards the Fulbe and Islam.
-Njoya abandoned the german style abruptly in 1909 due to some disappointing political results of engagement with them.
+Though the Germans were at the center of Njoya's diplomatic and political efforts from 1904-1909, Before and after he oriented himself towards the Fulbe and Islam.
+Njoya abandoned the German style abruptly in 1909 due to some disappointing political results of engagement with them.
 By 1912 the Bamum turned away from the Germans and aligned themselves with the Fulbe.